 And what can it be useful for?
 For instance, to check if the eye breaks down.
 With age or at the outset of a disease, say, macular degeneration (AMD), the effect is poorer.
 Hence the idea for a new generation of machines for microperimetry, i.e. checking whether we see and what we see at various points on the retina.
 Researchers thought that perhaps thanks to the two-photon effect, the sensitivity of such devices could be improved, or the threshold of infrared light could be measured.
 “Thanks to AM2M — a company that is a spinout from the Nicolaus Copernicus University in Toruń, we have already started to produce new microperimetry machines,” the professor says with pride.
 “There are three in the world right now, and the fourth and fifth and sixth in our country.

 What speaks in favor of the new discovery and the devices based on it is also that with age, the human eye becomes more and more turbid and disperses light waves more.
 Meanwhile, the principle of physics says that the longer the wave, the less it disperses.
 Infrared will therefore allow for a more thorough examination of the fundus also in people with advanced cataracts or vitreous floaters.
-Scientists hope that thanks to their device we will detect functional retinal changes, mainly AMD earlier on, but also better understand the process of vision.
+Scientists hope that thanks to their device we will detect functional retinal changes, mainly AMD earlier on, and also better understand the process of vision.
 Indeed, these are the goals of the new MAB (International Research Agenda) working to improve the eyesight of older people.

 “As part of our MAB we will try to objectify this process, i.e. move from a little subjective perimetry to objective ophthalmoscopy,” the professor advances to the future, “Using holographic optical tomography.
-We will analyze functional signals on a principle similar as in tympanometry.
+We will analyze functional signals on a principle similar to tympanometry.
 This will allow us to determine whether the patient sees and what he sees, without feedback from him, even when he is unconscious or unable to communicate, e.g. after a stroke.”

 “Thanks to the work of Dr. Katarzyna Komar, we have noticed something that we cannot yet explain,” adds Professor Wojtkowski.
 “Namely, infrared vision is different from normal vision.
 Cones appear to react differently to rods — they seem to be more sensitive.
 Now we are trying to understand what this results from.”
 We, the potential patients, can only support the researchers, so that thanks to their discoveries our eyes serve us better and for longer.